Jai Jinendra: Meguti Aihole Jain Inscription

 A slab on the outer east side wall of the Jain Meguti temple is inscribed in Sanskrit language and Old Kannada script.
 It is dated to 634 CE, and is a poem by Jain poet Ravikirti.
 He was in the court of king Pulakeshin II.
-This inscription opens with the equivalent of "Jai Jinendra" salutation in Sanskrit.
+This inscription opens with the words "Jai Jina" the equivalent of "Jai Jinendra" salutation in Sanskrit.
 The inscription is a panegyric by the Jain poet wildly praising his patron Pulakesin II.

-The first verse reads:-"Victorious is the holy Jinendra ─ he who is exempt from old age, death and birth ─ in the sea of whose knowledge the whole world is comprised like an island.
+The first verse reads:-"Victorious is the holy Jina ─ he who is exempt from old age, death and birth ─ in the sea of whose knowledge the whole world is comprised like an island.
 And next, long victorious is the immeasurable, wide ocean of the Chalukya family, which is the birth-place of jewels of men that are ornaments of the diadem of the earth."
 This 7th-century greeting remains a tradition among contemporary era Jains as "Jai Jinendra".